GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/00_colliders.md

  - Capsule - The surface is a capsule with a radius and a height
  - Mesh - The surface is represented by custom geometry using a triangle mesh

-# Plane collider {#colliders_a}
+# Plane collider
-Represented by @ref bs::CPlaneCollider "PlaneCollider" component.
-Use @ref bs::CPlaneCollider::setNormal "CPlaneCollider::setNormal()" to provide the direction in which the plane is oriented in, and @ref bs::CPlaneCollider::setDistance "CPlaneCollider::setDistance()" to provide an offset along that direction.
+Represented by @bs::CPlaneCollider component.
+Use @bs::CPlaneCollider::setNormal to provide the direction in which the plane is oriented in, and @bs::CPlaneCollider::setDistance to provide an offset along that direction.
 Using these two properties you can position and orient a plane anywhere in the scene.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject colliderSO = SceneObject::create("Collider");